jlima020/Udacity_SDC_Nano_Term1_Project1/writeup_template.md

 ![alt-text][image1] ![alt-text][image2]

-Second, get the grayscale frame and apply gaussian blur using the helper *_function gaussian_blur(img, kernel_size)_*.
+Second, get the grayscale frame and apply Gaussian blur using the helper *_function gaussian_blur(img, kernel_size)_*.
 A kernel of size 5 was chosen to remove image noise using blur.

 Third, the grayscale image with blur is passed to the canny edge detection function *_canny(img, low_threshold, high_threshold)_*.